NJCAA Tournament Time! Catch NJCAATV Right Here!

-The 70th Annual NJCAA Division I Men’s Basketball Tournament continues with a 10am tipoff on Tuesday.
+The 70th Annual NJCAA Division I Men’s Basketball Tournament continues with a noon tipoff on Thursday.

 Catch all the action on Eagle Radio, with day games broadcast on KWBW 1450 am/98.5 fm.
 Country 102.9 fm KHUT will join in on all the fun by also broadcasting the evening tilts.